top of page

 Rana Agaoglu - Alto

-To follow her passion of studying and teaching music, Rana Agaoglu moved to the United States from Turkey in 2005.
-After completing her internship with Mr. John Weatherspoon at Lake Worth High School, she received her Bachelor of Music Education degree from Florida Atlantic University, and is presently pursuing her Master of Music Education degree from Mississippi State University.
-Currently she is enjoying her position as the Choral Director of Santaluces High School and teaches private lessons in the central Palm Beach County area.
-Rana is an active member of American Choral Directors Association, National Association of Music Education, Florida Music Education Association, and Florida Vocal Association.
-She is also a professional photographer focusing on nature and landscape photography.
+To follow her passion for studying and teaching music, Rana moved to the United States from Türkiye in 2005.
+After completing her student teaching with Dr. John Weatherspoon at Lake Worth High School, she earned a Bachelor of Music Education degree from Florida Atlantic University and later a Master of Music Education degree from Mississippi State University.
+Since 2017, she has served as the Director of Choral and Vocal Activities at Santaluces High School, where she also serves as the Fine Arts/Vocational Department Co-Chair.
+She is an active member of the American Choral Directors Association, National Association for Music Education, Florida Music Education Association, and Florida Vocal Association.
+A proud Alto II, she has been singing with Espressivo since 2017 and also teaches private lessons in Palm Beach County.
+In addition to her work in music, Rana is a passionate photographer specializing in nature and landscape photography.

 Brett Bailey - Tenor

 Brett has sung with Espressivo since 2021.
-He has directed the choirs at Emerald Cove Middle School since 2012, and he directed the Quail Ridge Chorus from 2016-2020.
+He is the choral director at Wellington Landings Middle School, was previously the director of choirs at Emerald Cove Middle School from 2012-2024, and he directed the Quail Ridge Chorus from 2016-2020.
 Among his achievements are a GRAMMY-nominated recording with Seraphic Fire and the Professional Choral Institute.
 Outside of singing, Brett is an avid runner and aspiring home chef.
-He lives in Westlake with his three beautiful children: Sutter, Grant, and Quinn.
+He lives in Royal Palm Beach with his beautiful children Grant and Quinn.

 Bonnie Butterfield - Alto (Vice President)